-IT solutions worked for most participants across all VFTs (figure 8e).
-The Utah 2020 VFT had a 75% positive response (IQR between 3.25 and 5), Pyrenees 2020 69.6% were positive (IQR between 3 and 5), and Utah 2021 a higher 84.2% responded positively (IQR between 4 and 5).
-There were occasions where IT solutions did not work for individuals, such as for Utah 2021, an individual scored 1.
-However, this individuals WiFi was negatively impacted by unexpected local issues and beyond the control of staff.
+IT solutions worked for most participants across all VFTs (Fig. 8e).
+The Utah 2020 VFT had a 75 % positive response (IQR between 3.25 and 5); for Pyrenees 2020, 69.6 % of responses were positive (IQR between 3 and 5), and for Utah 2021 a higher 84.2 % of students responded positively (IQR between 4 and 5).
+There were occasions when IT solutions did not work for individuals, such as for Utah 2021 where an individual scored 1.
+However, this individual's WiFi was negatively impacted by unexpected local issues that were beyond the control of staff.

-The statement Training in Lime and /or Google Earth pro should be given before to the VFT (would require an extra day) (figure 8f) was met with a full range of responses and wide variations in IQRs.
-The two VFTs (Utah 2020 and Pyrenees 2020) where most students had the highest agreeing response, with 37.5% of Utah 2020 and 65.2% of Pyrenees 2020 participants indicating they would have preferred a day of software training prior to the VFT.
-Whereas the Utah 2021 VFT, individuals had already attended the Pyrenees 2020 VFT, and 52.6% of individuals disagreed with the statement.
-Scores were consistent for the statement I understand how to use Google Earth Pro for geology (figure 8g), with over 80% agreeing across all VFTs.
+The statement "Training in LIME and/or Google Earth Pro should be given before the VFT" (would require an extra day) (Fig. 8f) was met with a full range of responses and wide variations in IQRs.
+The two VFTs (Utah 2020 and Pyrenees 2020) where most students had the highest agreeing response, with 37.5% of Utah 2020 and 65.2% of Pyrenees 2020 participants, indicating they would have preferred a day of software training prior to the VFT.
+Although, for the Utah 2021 VFT individuals had already attended the Pyrenees 2020 VFT, and 52.6% of individuals disagreed with the statement.
+Scores were consistent for the statement "I understand how to use Google Earth Pro for geology" (Fig. 8g), with over 80 % agreeing across all VFTs.